Inthegamesdk/deprecated-iossdk/README.md

 func getVideoTime() -> Double
 ```

-That is enough to activate the basics.
+## Other options

 For additional configuration, there are some variables you can set:
 ```
 let overlay = ITGOverlayView(channelID: <your_channel_id>,
                                   broadcasterName: <your_account>,